kartikayverma56/cs452-mergesort/README.md

 ## Global Variables and Pre-defined Data Structures

-The starter code defines the following global variables, in xxx.h.
-Once again, do not modify xxx.h.
+The starter code defines the following global variables, in mergesort.h.
+Once again, do not modify mergesort.h.

 ```c
 int *A;
 ```

-A represents the array you are going to sort.
-Each time you run the test program, A will point to a randomly-generated array.
+*A* represents the array you are going to sort.
+Each time you run the test program, *A* will point to a randomly-generated array.
 How do you know the size of this array?
 The size of this array is specified by the user who runs the test program.
 The user provides a command-line argument to specify the size, which is called *n* in the test program, and then *n-1* will be passed to your **buildArgs**() function.

 ```c
 int *B;
 ```

 A typical merge sort algorithm requires some extra storage, which is an array, whose size is the same as the original array - the array you want to sort.
 Watch this video to understand why such an extra array is needed: [Algorithms: Merge Sort](https://www.youtube.com/watch?v=KF2j-9iSf4Q&t=372s).

+We define both array *A* and array *B* as as a global array, so that you do not need to pass them as a parameter to your functions.
+Instead, you can just use them in any of your functions.

 ```c
 int cutoff;